MathisBurger/blog/content/posts/006-vibin-with-rust.md

 ---
 title: "I start loving Rust"
-date: 2025-07-12T1:00:00+01:00
+date: 2025-07-13T1:00:00+01:00
 tags:
   - rust
   - programming languages
 comments: true
 ---

-- I had my first contact with rust in 2021 about 4 years ago.
-Back then I had a really hard time working with it.
+I first got in touch with Rust in 2021, which is about four years ago.
+Back then, I found it really difficult to work with.
+The compiler was strict, the borrow checker was confusing, and the language felt unfamiliar overall.

-- Today I absolutely love rust.
-Not just because I know the language now a little better, but also because I found my ideal tech stack.
+Today, things are very different.
+I genuinely enjoy working with Rust.
+This is not only because I understand the language better now, but also because I have found a tech stack that suits my way of building software.
-- I would like to share my experience with you and also get a little into why I prefer rust now over golang for my new projects.

 ## What technologies did I use before rust?

-- Before I started learning rust I was mainly using Java and especially golang.
-- Golang in combination with [fiber](https://gofiber.io/) as my library of choice for web development.
+Before I started learning Rust, I was mainly working with Java and especially Go.
+For web development, I used Go in combination with [Fiber](https://gofiber.io/) as my library of choice.

-- The thing I loved about golang back then is the same thing I now love about rust.
-The simplicity.
-I came from heavy frameworks like [Quarkus](https://quarkus.io/), [Spring Boot](https://spring.io/projects/spring-boot) and [Symfony](https://symfony.com/) that all have a big ecosystem for developing web applications.
+What I loved about Go back then is actually the same thing I love about Rust today: simplicity.
+I came from heavier frameworks like [Quarkus](https://quarkus.io/), [Spring Boot](https://spring.io/projects/spring-boot), and [Symfony](https://symfony.com/), all of which offer large ecosystems for building web applications.

-- Don't get me wrong.
-I still love especially Quarkus and Symfony and enjoy working with them.
-- But golang was lightweight.
-Very simple error handling, no complex try-catch clauses.
-High performance without having to worry too much about memory management or else.
-And that is the reason why I was using golang for a very long time.
+Don't get me wrong, I still really like working with Quarkus and Symfony.
+They are great tools, and I enjoy using them.
+However, Go felt lightweight.
+Error handling was simple, without the need for complex try-catch clauses.
+It offered high performance without requiring me to think too much about memory management or other low-level concerns.
+That was the main reason why I used Go for a long time.

-- Actually I still use it today.
-Not as much as back then, but I still enjoy using it for lightweight microservices.
+In fact, I still use Go today.
+Not as much as I used to, but I still find it a great choice for lightweight microservices.
+Its ease of use, broad support, and the almost endless range of use cases made Go my go-to language—at least until I truly discovered Rust.
-- It's easiness to use together with the broad support and nearly unlimited possibilities you could use golang for made it my language of choice before I really discovered rust.

 ## My personal rust learning experience

-- Learning rust is not similar to learning other programming languages.
+Learning Rust is not like learning most other programming languages.
+Before you can even start writing useful code, you need to understand quite a few theoretical concepts.

-- You will need to understand many theoretical concepts before you can actually start writing code.
-- I had no interest in theory back then, which later was a big mistake.
-I had a really hard time doing almost anything.
-- Traits?
-I didn't know how to use them.
-Copy and Clone?
-No clue?
-Borrow checker?
-What the hell is this?
-Makros?
-Like keyboard makros? tokio, futures?
-Isn't tokio a city?
-Rc, Arc, Mutex, RwLock, Cow?
-I dont't know what that is???
+Back when I first tried to learn Rust, I had very little interest in theory.
+That turned out to be a big mistake.
+I struggled a lot and found even basic things difficult.
+Traits?
+I had no idea how to use them. `Copy` and `Clone`?
+No clue.
+The borrow checker?
+What even is that?
+Macros?
+I thought they were like keyboard macros.
+And then there was `tokio`, `futures`—wasn't Tokio the name of a city? `Rc`, `Arc`, `Mutex`, `RwLock`, `Cow`?
+I didn’t know what any of that meant.

-- To be fair, some of that stuff is still magic to me today.
-I have never written a complex macro or know the exact difference between all the async runtimes.
+To be fair, some of it still feels like magic to me today.
+I’ve never written a complex macro, and I couldn’t tell you the exact differences between all the async runtimes.
+But that’s fine.
+I plan to explore those topics more deeply in the future.

-- I will discover that in the future by looking closer into it.
-- But currently I am at a stage where I would say I come around pretty well when it comes to just writing my microservie applications that query and store some data from the database and maybe do some calculations.
-- To be clear I am far away from mastering rust.
-I am not even on a intermediate level I would say.
-There is still a lot to learn.
-But I know enough to get some work done.
+Right now, I’m at a point where I can build microservice applications that query and store data in a database and maybe do some calculations.
+And that’s good enough for me at this stage.
+To be clear, I’m still far from mastering Rust.
+I wouldn’t even call myself an intermediate developer in the language.
+There is a lot left to learn.
+But I know enough to get things done.

-- So if you want to learn rust, better start reading the rust book.
-This is what I should have done in the first place.
-- In fact I actually own it as the print version now.
-But you don't need to buy it.
-Just use the online version.
+So if you want to learn Rust, do yourself a favor and start by reading *The Rust Programming Language* book.
+That’s what I should have done in the first place.
+I actually own the print version now.
+But you don’t have to buy it—the online version is available for free.

 ## What I use it for now

-- I almost replaced the work I would have done with golang by rust now.
-All my monolith or microservice applications that I write are rust powered.
-Well most of them.
-Of course I still use Kotlin and golang for some stuff where I might wanna use it.
+By now, I’ve almost completely replaced the work I used to do with Go by using Rust instead.
+Most of the monoliths and microservice applications I write today are powered by Rust.
+Well, most of them.
+I still use Kotlin and Go for certain use cases where they make sense or where I just feel like using them.

-- I mainly use [actix](https://actix.rs/) as my library of choice for web development.
-It is simple to use and has exactly the features I need.
+For web development in Rust, I mainly use [Actix](https://actix.rs/) as my framework of choice.
+It is simple to use and offers exactly the features I need.

-- For database connectivity I am currently stuck with sqlx.
-But I also used rust for another project.
-But diesel was a little too heavy for me.
-I like it simple.
+When it comes to database connectivity, I’m currently using `sqlx`.
+I also tried Rust for another project where I initially used Diesel, but it felt a bit too heavy for my taste.
+I tend to prefer simpler solutions, and `sqlx` fits that mindset better.

 ## Why do I love it so much

-- Well you might ask why I now so in love with rust when I had such a hard time learning it.
+You might ask why I’m now so in love with Rust, even though I had such a hard time learning it in the beginning.

-- When I write rust code, it is solid.
-And I do not only mean memory safe.
-All those little mistakes you might make with other languages are just non-existant due to the strict type system.
+The answer is simple: when I write Rust code, it is solid.
+And I don’t just mean memory safety.
+All those small mistakes that can easily slip through in other languages are basically non-existent in Rust, thanks to its strict type system.

-- When I use sqlx I can only use specific types for my database structs, because it is validated against the database schema at compile time.
-As well as all the SQL queries.
-It is ensured the query structure matches the data types I store the query result in.
+When I use `sqlx`, for example, I can only use specific types for my database structs because the code is validated against the database schema at compile time.
+The same applies to SQL queries.
+It’s ensured that the query structure matches the data types I use to store the result.
-- I barely encounter bugs that are not catched at compile time.
-And when I do, they are relatively easy to find, because I know which specific errors cannot happen.
-Debugging drives me crazy in languages like Kotlin or PHP.
-But in rust it is relatively chill.
+I rarely run into bugs that are not caught at compile time.
+And when I do, they’re usually easy to track down because I know exactly which kinds of errors cannot happen.
+Debugging in languages like Kotlin or PHP often drives me crazy.
+In Rust, it’s relatively calm and predictable.

-- Furthermore, I really like the simple approach of rust.
-This might seem paradox at first, because it is hard to learn.
-But once you encountered how the basics work, it is really easy to get results fast and without unnessesary boilerplate code.
+I also really appreciate Rust’s simple approach to writing code.
+This might sound paradoxical at first, since learning Rust is hard.
+But once you understand how the basics work, you can get results quickly and without unnecessary boilerplate.
-- You can write code without understanding deeper principles of rust.
-But if you want to, you can go really deep and use some macros for your app to even simplify some things.
-And remember, all of this with memory-safety as a feature.
+You can write useful code in Rust without fully understanding all the deeper concepts.
+But if you want to go deeper, you can take advantage of powerful features like macros to simplify and automate parts of your codebase.
+And throughout it all, memory safety is built in by design.

-- I am well familiar with my rust ecosystem now.
-So I can write functionality as fast as I can in Kotlin, PHP or golang.
-Maybe a little faster sometimes.
-But with the advantage of never having to worry about data type mismatches, null pointer exceptions or other runtime errors.
-My ecosystem covers them all.
+By now, I’m very familiar with my Rust ecosystem.
+I can write functionality just as fast as I can in Kotlin, PHP, or Go—sometimes even faster.
+But with one major advantage: I never have to worry about data type mismatches, null pointer exceptions, or other runtime errors.
+My toolchain takes care of all that.
-- Invalid time format provided in JSON body?
-If actix can't deserialize it using serde, actix will handle the error.
+Invalid time format in a JSON body?
+If Actix can’t deserialize it using `serde`, it will handle the error for me.

-- I can be 100% sure that the data I get as a request or return as a response is technically exactly what I want.
+I can be completely confident that the data I receive in requests and send in responses is exactly what I expect, both in format and type.
-- And this is what I love so much about rust.
-It might be hard to ensure memory-safety and sometimes implementing features would be way easier using other languages.
-But the effort pays off on the long run.
+And that’s what I love so much about Rust.
+It might take more effort to ensure memory safety and implement certain features compared to other languages.
+But that effort pays off in the long run.

 ## Will I stick to rust in the future?

-- This question is pretty simple to answer: Yes.
+The question is pretty simple to answer: yes.

-- But the answer might the not that simple as it seems.
-I really love rust and I want to learn more about the language itself.
-I want to learn about the more advanced features.
+But the full answer is not quite as straightforward as it might seem.
+I really love Rust, and I want to continue learning more about the language.
+I’m especially interested in exploring its more advanced features and digging deeper into how it works.

-- But I will not become a typical rust geek.
-Not everthing I build will be done in rust in the future.
-The language is my favorite language currently, no doubt.
-But I may also learn zig in the future and take a look at how much I like zig.
-Even if it is pretty unpopular currently it seems like a highly interesting language to me.
+That said, I won’t become a typical Rust purist.
+Not everything I build will be written in Rust.
+It is definitely my favorite language at the moment, no doubt about that.
+But I’m also curious about other technologies.
+For example, I’m considering learning Zig at some point.
+Even though it’s still relatively unpopular, it seems like a very interesting language to me.
-- And I will also use other languages for my project.
-I will stick to golang and kotlin for some microservices for sure.
+I will continue to use other languages for my projects as well.
+Go and Kotlin will definitely remain part of my tech stack for specific use cases, especially when building microservices.

-- But rust will stay my primary backend language for now.
-I am also convinced it will grow even more in popularity in the future due to it's advantages and ecosystem.
+However, Rust will stay my primary backend language for now.
+And I’m convinced that it will continue to grow in popularity over time, thanks to its strong advantages and evolving ecosystem.